VerifiedarXiv:2201.1190322 min

 A fair worry about any prompting result is that it is an artifact of one lucky prompt.
 Few-shot prompting is famously twitchy: there are documented cases where merely reordering the demonstrations swings accuracy from near chance to near state of the art.
 So is chain of thought just a good roll of the dice on eight hand-picked examples?

 The paper checks, and the answer is no. Three different people wrote independent chains of thought for the same questions.
 A deliberately concise rewrite was tried.
 And three more sets of eight examples were sampled at random from the GSM8K training data instead of being hand-written.
 Every one of these prompt sets beats standard prompting by a wide margin.
 On GSM8K with LaMDA 137B they land between roughly 11% and 18%, all well above the 6.5% baseline.
 There is real variance between them, as expected for prompting, but the floor of the chain-of-thought results sits comfortably above the ceiling of standard prompting.
 The effect survives changing the author, the wording, the style, and the specific examples.
-It is the method that helps, not one magic prompt.
+The method, not one particular prompt, accounts for the gain.
 (They report it is robust to the order of the examples and to how many you use, as well.)

 What it does, and what it does not

-On GSM8K, PaLM 540B with eight chain-of-thought examples and no training scores 57%, edging past the 55% the previous record-holder reached by finetuning a 175B model on the full dataset and bolting on a verifier that re-ranked a hundred sampled solutions.
+On GSM8K, PaLM 540B with eight chain-of-thought examples and no training scores 56.9%, edging past the 55% the previous record-holder reached by finetuning a 175B model on the full dataset and bolting on a verifier that re-ranked a hundred sampled solutions.
 The same PaLM with standard prompting manages 18%.
-The distance between 18 and 57 is the chain, and it cost eight hand-written examples.
+The chain accounts for the distance between 18 and 57, and it cost eight hand-written examples.

-The broader claim the authors draw is the one worth keeping.
+The authors draw a broader claim.
 Standard prompting had made these models look like they could not do multi-step reasoning, and that was largely a measurement artifact.
-The capability was latent; the prompt was hiding it.
+The capability was latent; standard prompting did not surface it.
 Their phrasing: standard prompting gives only a lower bound on what a large model can do.
-Change how you ask, and a flat scaling curve becomes a steep one.
+With a different way of asking, the flat scaling curve becomes a steep one.
 That reframing, more than any single benchmark number, is why this short paper mattered.
 It suggested that much of "the model cannot do X" was really "we have not asked for X correctly," and it set off a wave of prompting methods: self-consistency, least-to-most, the zero-shot "think step by step," and eventually models trained to produce long chains by default.

-The limits are real, and the paper states them.
+The paper is careful to bound its own claim.
 It does not show the model is "reasoning" in any deep sense.
 It shows that producing reasoning-shaped text helps, which is not the same claim, and they leave the deeper question open.
 There is no guarantee the chain is correct: a model can reach the right answer through a broken chain (in one hand-checked sample of 50 correct GSM8K answers from LaMDA, two got there by luck on faulty reasoning) or a wrong answer through a chain that looked fine.
 The method is also costly to deploy, precisely because it works only on very large models, which are expensive to serve.
 And while writing eight examples is cheap, building a large labeled set of chains for finetuning would not be.
 None of this dents the finding.
-It marks its edges.

-The lasting lesson is embarrassingly simple.
-The right answers were reachable the whole time, and we were asking for them the wrong way.
-Show a model the working, on enough examples, once it is large enough to follow along, and the steps come out and the answers land.
+What lasts is almost too plain to state.
+The right answers were reachable all along, and the field had been asking for them the wrong way.
+When a large enough model is shown the working on enough examples, the steps come out and the answers land.
 Whether that adds up to reasoning is the question the paper leaves open.
 That the capability was sitting in the weights, waiting on the shape of the prompt, is not.

 Questions you might still have